incognitochain/incognito-cli/README.md

 ```

 ### generateaccount
-This function helps generate a new mnemonic phrase and its Incognito account.
+This function helps generate a new mnemonic phrase and its Incognito accounts.
 ```shell
 $ incognito-cli help generateaccount
 NAME: